 And, it certainly doesn’t mean we always, unfailing understand them correctly.

 Our understanding of Scripture is conditioned by our understanding of language and by our understanding of the world.
 As our knowledge deepens and changes, so our understanding of Scripture and its relevance to life deepens and changes.
 And, it should.
 A degree from AWKNG School of Theology and christian ministry is a comprehensive one that provides skills in the areas of biblical studies, theology, philosophy and the history of christianity, and spiritual formation.

 I am also a culture-influenced and limited human being, but my life is lived in dialogue with Scripture, as I seek to discern the voice of God in my life today.
 I see how Scripture spoke and functioned for the culture of it’s time to discover how it might speak and function for me.

 Furthermore, all theology is provisional because the final revelation of Christ has not yet come.
+However, are Jesus and God the same?
 Everything we say and teach is an interim report.
 Theological judgments are provisional.